bigfix/developer.bigfix.com/site/pages/relevance/guide/session/htmlinspectors.md

 which returns: `<h1>Heading</h1>`

-As an alternative to HTML formatted retrieved properties, consider reporting the results in plain text and doing the formatting from within the presentation.
+As an alternative to HTML-formatted retrieved properties, consider reporting the results in plain text and doing the formatting from within the presentation.

 ## Concatenation samples